5 Ways Cooking Improves your Mental State

-It’s no secret that cooking healthy food provides benefits to our bodies, but there’s also evidence that the act of preparing meals can benefit our minds as well.
+It’s no secret that cooking healthy food provides benefits to our bodies, but there’s also evidence that the act of preparing meals can benefit our mental health as well.

 “Cooking at its core is comprehensive meditation with the assurance of a good, healthy meal as the reward.”

 says Zipora Einav (www.chefzipora.com), a chef to celebrities and author of Recipe for a Delicious Life.
 Cooking can lift you to a meditative place you often don’t get in the outside world.
 It starts with the environment you create in your kitchen.
 Mine is filled with music.
 Combining cooking with music provides the optimal environment to experience the many benefits of meditation.

 “However you cook, do it with real peace and genuine happiness for yourself in mind.
 You’re giving to others; now give some of this to yourself.”

 Chef Zipora lists 5 mental health benefits that cooking brings:

 1. Relieves Stress